What to do before, during, and after the freeze.

 Anything planted in a pot above ground is more vulnerable to the effects of frost because the roots aren’t insulated underground.
 Take the following measures to protect your container gardens:

-1. Put any containers, window boxes, or hanging baskets that are light enough to be moved into a garage or carport, or, at the very least, tucked close to the foundation of the house or under the eaves.
+1. Put any containers, window boxes, or hanging baskets that are light enough to be moved into a garage or carport.
+At the very least, tuck them in close to the foundation of the house or under the eaves.
 This will protect against heavy frost and desiccating winds.

 3. If you don’t have enough frost cloth for all your containers, mound up fallen leaves, mulch, or straw around the base of the pots.
 Anything you can do to provide a layer of insulation between the roots and the cold air will help.